cyberbotics/webots/docs/discord/technical-questions-2021.md

 Or at least, only rotating around the hingejoint axis

 ##### John520 03/02/2021 16:40:58
-`@Simon Steinmann` Thanks a lot for your explanation.
+`@Luftwaffel` Thanks a lot for your explanation.
 Is it possible to make the translation of the endPoint Solid not change?

-##### Simon Steinmann [Moderator] 03/02/2021 16:41:50
+##### Luftwaffel [Moderator] 03/02/2021 16:41:50
 it can be much easier to translate the parent to where you want it, and only translating the anchor and endPoint along the joint axis